Nurse Salaries By State + the Highest Paying States For RNs

 As a nurse, your salary shouldn't be the only thing you consider when deciding what field to go into or what job to take.

 How far that salary will go will greatly depend on the cost of living in the area.
-Some of the highest-paying states also cost a lot to live in, meaning that 6 figure salary isn't going to go nearly as far as it would in a less expensive area.
+Some of the highest-paying states also cost a lot to live in, meaning that 6 figure salary isn't going nearly as far as it would in a less expensive area.
 Your registered nurse salary in California might get you a comparable standard of living to a lower salary in Iowa.

 Registered Nurse Salary FAQs